kasperfg16/p6-swarm/README.md

     a)

-    Launch a static transform publisher, that publishes transform between "map" and "odom" frame
+    Launch a static transform publisher, that publishes transform between "map" and "odom" frame in meters

+    NOTE: The values in the command below must be chnaged to your application.
+The tranform is x y z roll pitch yaw

     ``` bash
     ros2 run tf2_ros static_transform_publisher -1.853 -4.045 0 0 0 0 odom map